4site-interactive-studios/engrid-loader/README.md

 * query string key in the format: engrid-*=value
 * loader script-tag data attribute in the format: data-*=value
 * window.engrid_loader object properties in the format: *: value

+## Misc configuration
+* Loader also supports special query string key/value of &debug=true which is an alternative way to enable console logging; implemented to mirror current capabilities of engrid-scripts

 ## Some example configurations of loader by URL